craigmorten/toy-ionic/README.md

 To start the application in the browser with development tools run `ionic serve --lab`

-To start the application on an android device run `ionic cordova run android --device`.
+To start the application on an android device connected by USB, run `ionic cordova run android --device`.
 Note that you will have to have enabled developer settings for the device and enabled USB debugging, e.g. [http://www.syncios.com/android/how-to-debug-samsung-galaxy-j2-j3-j5-j7.html](http://www.syncios.com/android/how-to-debug-samsung-galaxy-j2-j3-j5-j7.html).

+There is also the option to collect logs from the device and implement live reloading.
+First ensure both the phone and computer are connected to the same wifi network.
+Then run `ionic cordova run android --device -cl --debug`.
+Logs will be displayed in the ionic cli logs.

+Alternatively, you can also use applications such as 'Ionic view' to run and view applications on devices (such as for iOS).

+### Tests

+Units tests are run using Karma.
+You can run unit tests using `npm test`.

+End to end tests are run using Protractor.
+You can run e2e tests using `npm run e2e`.